Stay Safe MN

 - MNsure has a statewide network of expert assisters who can help Minnesotans apply and enroll, free of charge.

-- MNsure's online help tools can be used to access frequently requested services.
+- Use our online help tools to access frequently requested services.

 - If you have questions on what your plan covers, or how to use your benefits at this important time, contact your insurance company.

 All private health insurance plans sold on MNsure are waiving cost sharing for COVID-19 testing and in-network COVID-19 hospitalization through March 31, 2021.
 These plans will also waive co-pays, deductibles and co-insurance for the COVID-19 vaccine as it becomes available.

 More information about COVID-19 testing and treatment covered by these insurers.

 - Get tested if you have cold or flu-like symptoms - Find testing locations.

 - Cover your coughs and sneezes with your elbow or sleeve, or a tissue and then throw the tissue in the trash and wash your hands afterwards.

 - Avoid enclosed spaces with groups of people, where the virus can linger in the air for long periods of time.

 - Stay six feet away from others.